 Australopithecus afarensis newest reconstruction drags Lucy down-to-earth.

 Lucy is the poster girl of human evolution, a member of the same family from which modern humans arose.
 At least, that’s how secular artists present her.

-View an interactive 3-D image of the Creation Museum’s model of Lucy
+View an interactive 360° image of the Creation Museum’s model of Lucy, based on the fossil evidence of Australopithecus afarensis.

 “Lucy,” the name given to partial australopithecine remains found in Ethiopia in 1974, may seem like old news.
 But new research suggests that “if Lucy were alive today, she could fit in high heels or march for miles without breaking her feet”—evidence, researchers claim, that Lucy was an experienced upright walker.